 Good luck pronouncing this one!

-It may surprise winter sports enthusiasts that there is even an Aztec god of frost… considering that the Aztec realm was in modern day Mexico, a famously hot country.
+It may surprise you to hear that there is even an Aztec god of frost… considering that the Aztec realm was in Mexico, a famously hot country!

 But even Mexico can get cold.